triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 # Define Checklists

 A *checklist* defines the tasks to be done during an event.
 The Designer makes it easy to create checklists of things to do at any event.
-The picture below shows the four tasks of the ICF event.
+The picture below shows the checklist of four tasks of the `ICF (1A)` event.
+The reason to create a checklist in the Designer is so you can print it out and use it while with a patient conducting a visit.

 ![Informed Consent with just Steps](./images/Informed-Consent-Just-Tasks-Schedule-Hidden.png)

  Checklists are shared and standardized rather than custom created in something like a spreadsheet, document, or notebook.
 To start, only a minimum can be defined, e.g., just a list of tasks to be done in a visit as shown above for the ICF event where there are four tasks in the checklist.
+Additional details can be added at any time.

-## Steps
+## Steps of a Task

 A description of the task as well as the steps that explain the details of how to do a task can be added.
 The description and three steps for the Informed Consent task are shown below.

 ![Informed Consent with just Steps](./images/Informed-Consent-Just-Steps.png)

-## Step Details
+## Details of a Step

 Each step can have additional details added as shown by the description and three bullets under the Obtain Informed Consent step.